onuorachidimma/alx-higher_level_programming/README.md

-This repository is for Python Projects
+This repo is for Alx higher level programming language